 Even under the best circumstances, certain aspects of your divorce process are probably going to be difficult.
-At the end of the day, you’re dealing with a loss, and getting through that can be tough.
+At the end of the day, you’re dealing with a loss, and getting through that grief and depression can be a tough thing.
 With the right tools, information, and resources, you can learn how to deal with divorce in the healthiest way possible.

 Whether you’re deep in the grieving process or handling divorce stress in the early stages, we’re here for you.
-Read on for practical tips about dealing with divorce and how to know when it may be time to consider divorce counseling.
+Read on for practical tips on how to get through a divorce and learn when it may be time to consider divorce counseling.

 Nine Tips for Coping During & After a Divorce